Layla M.: Production

-Mijke de Jong has focused upon strong young female characters in films such as Bluebird, Katia's Sister and Joy.
+Mijke de Jong previously focused upon strong young female characters in films such as Bluebird, Katia's Sister and Joy.
 In the early 2010s, the radicalisation of European youngsters into Islamic fundamentalists led to around 3000 people (of which 550 were women) travelling to the Middle East to join the Islamic State of Iraq and the Levant (ISIS).
-Around 220 people travelled from the Netherlands to Iraq and Syria, of which almost half were Moroccan-Dutch.
-De Jong had been planning to write a script based on her own youthful experiences in the Dutch squatters movement when she had a chance meeting with a Dutch woman who had converted to Islam and married a man who had then undergone a radicalisation process.
-The couple would sometimes visit Morocco together and on their final trip the man disappeared for several weeks, returning as an Islamic militant who had shaved his beard off as in preparation for a suicide bombing.
-The young woman divorced her husband and never heard of him again.
-Her story captivated de Jong, and she and co-writer Jan Eilander changed plans to write the new story instead.
-They kept elements from de Jong's original plans, since saw the similarities between her experiences and Layla's.
-These included being adamant about social justice and searching for an identity to belong to.
-Setting the film in contemporary times allowed the writing team to introduce concepts such as online youth radicalisation and multiculturalism.
-However, de Jong has commented that "for me, the film isn’t so much about showing a radicalization process, but about a girl with a radical personality."
-At the time of writing, the Arab Spring was happening and in the Netherlands there was a debate triggered by the trial of Geert Wilders on the charge of inciting hatred against Dutch Moroccans.
+A total of around 220 people travelled from the Netherlands to Iraq and Syria, of which almost half were Moroccan-Dutch.
+De Jong intended to write a script based on her own youthful experiences in the Dutch squatters movement until she met a Dutch woman who had converted to Islam and married a man who had then undergone a radicalisation process.
+The young couple would sometimes visit Morocco, and on their final trip, the man disappeared for several weeks, returning as an Islamic militant who had shaved his beard off in preparation for a suicide bombing.
+The woman divorced her husband and never heard from him again.
+Her story captivated de Jong, and she and co-writer Jan Eilander instead wrote a new script.
+At the time of writing, the Arab Spring was underway and in the Netherlands, Geert Wilders was on trial for inciting hatred against Dutch Moroccans.
+De Jong has commented that "for me, the film isn’t so much about showing a radicalization process, but about a girl with a radical personality."

 Casting director Rebecca van Unen suggested Nora El Koussour to play the main role.
 El Koussour had recently graduated from a theatre school in Rotterdam.
 When she enjoyed singing a nasheed with Ilias Addab, de Jong was happy with the chemistry between the actors and decided to cast her.
-Layla M. was shot completely on location, in Belgium, Germany, Jordan and the Netherlands.
-It was a co-production between these four countries.
+Layla M. was shot completely on location, in Belgium, Germany, Jordan and the Netherlands, and co-produced by these four countries.
 The original plan had been to film in Syria, but the outbreak of the Syrian civil war meant that production switched to Jordan.

-Layla M. premiered at the BFI London Film Festival in October 2016.
-Before its screening at the Toronto International Film Festival the film was acquired by BetaFilms for international distribution.
-The film had a cinematic release in the Netherlands on 17 November 2016.
-It grossed $71,804 on its opening weekend and took in total $266,010 worldwide.
+Layla M. was acquired by BetaFilms for international distribution before its screening at the Toronto International Film Festival in September 2016 and premiered in Europe the following month at the BFI London Film Festival.
+The film had a cinematic release in the Netherlands on 17 November 2016, grossing $71,804 on its opening weekend and around $266,000 worldwide thereafter.
 It was released on DVD and Video on demand (VOD) on 27 March 2017.